 The benefits of steroid nasal spray for allergies are significant.
 There are, however, some side effects that you may want to know about before you start using them.
-A loss of the senses of smell and taste seems to be rare, but it is not always reversible.
+A loss of the sense of smell or taste seems to be rare, but it is not always reversible.

 Q. I used Flonase for many years and have lost about 90 percent of my sense of smell and have significant loss of taste.
 Six years ago I had sinus surgery in hopes of improving these senses but it didn’t work.